jcpetkovich/.emacs.d/README.md

 This is my emacs configuration.

 If you're interested in using it, please first consider using it as a source of inspiration first.
-Check out `global-key-bindings.el` and `init-evil.el` for the most interesting and unusual bits.
+Check out `ui-configs/init-keybindings.el` and `init-evil.el` for the most interesting and unusual bits.

 Generally the config is organized into the following directories: